Graduate Electrical Design Engineer

 Tailor Your CV: Make sure your CV highlights relevant experience and skills related to electrical design engineering.
 Focus on projects or coursework that demonstrate your ability to evaluate customer specifications and contribute to design processes.

-Showcase Relevant Projects: If you have worked on any projects during your studies or internships that relate to electrical design, be sure to include them in your application.
-Detail your contributions and the outcomes to demonstrate your practical experience.
+Showcase Relevant Projects: If you've worked on any projects that involved designing electrical components or conducting tests, be sure to include these in your application.
+Detail your role and the outcomes to demonstrate your practical experience.

 How to prepare for a job interview at GSA Recruitment